 The 4 biggest challenges of order fulfillment

 It’s not always easy to implement effective order fulfillment processes.
-Businesses face complex challenges with demand, inventory management and logistics planning.
+Businesses face complex challenges with demand, inventory management and warehouse logistics planning.

 Here’s a breakdown of the most common challenges companies face with the order fulfillment process:

 - Inventory management: Running out of stock is a quick way to deter customers from shopping with you.
 Companies that succeed in maintaining optimal inventory levels won’t have to worry about losing customers to their competitors due to stockouts.